archethic-foundation/archethic-docs/docs/learn/p2p/bootstrapping.md

 title: Bootstrapping
 ---

-ARCHEthic Blockchain by using Network Transaction and Supervised Multicast, requires some actions to be performed when a node is bootstrapping.
+Archethic Blockchain by using Network Transaction and Supervised Multicast, requires some actions to be performed when a node is bootstrapping.
 These operations will ensure synchronization and P2P awareness.

 ## Joining